Hair Salon Loyalty Programme: Rebook 70% of Clients

 Month 1: Track engagement.
 How many stamps earned?
 How many interim rewards claimed?

 Month 3: Compare metrics.
 Rebooking rate for loyalty members vs. non-members.
-New client retention with/without the program.
+New client retention with/without the programme.

 Measuring Success: Hair Salon KPIs